TDG-Platform/docs/ENVI_ImageIntersection.md

 ```
 #python advanced script under development
 ```
+Click on this link to see an advanced example using [ENVI_ImageIntersection](https://github.com/TDG-Platform/docs/blob/master/ENVI_ChangeThresholdClassification.md)

 ### Issues
 Currently the advanced options for the task and the task in the gbdx webapp are not available because of the requirement of multiple input parameters.